sish1ka/2-Channel-Mixed-Signal-Data-Acquisition-PCB/README.md

 Each analog input passes through input protection, voltage scaling, buffering, and active low-pass filtering before being sampled by a 12-bit ADC on an STM32 microcontroller.

 The system is being designed and simulated using LTspice and will be implemented as a 2-layer PCB using KiCad.
-Embedded C will be used for microcontroller data acquisition and MATLAB will be used for data analysis.
+In the future, Embedded C will be used for microcontroller data acquisition and MATLAB will be used for data analysis.

 ## Objectives